 Any resident age 18 or older on election day may register to vote.
 You must register at least 10 days before an election or Town Meeting (annual or special) to vote in that election.

 - You can register to vote in person at; Ashby Town Clerk, 895 Main St. Ashby, MA

 - You can register to vote online at the Massachusetts Secretary of State’s website.

 - You can register to vote by mail.
-Print the form or pick it up at the Ashby Town Clerk’s office or have it mailed to you by calling 978-386-2424 x10 or email the Town Clerk with “vote” in the subject line and your name and address in the body.
+Pick up an application at the Ashby Town Clerk’s office, have it mailed to you by calling 978-386-2424 x10 or email the Town Clerk with “vote” in the subject line and your name and address in the body.

 If you are registering to vote for the first time you will need identification.
 Acceptable identification must include your name and the address at which you are registering to vote.
 Examples: a current and valid driver’s license, photo identification, current utility bill, bank statement, paycheck, government check, or other government document showing your name and address.
 If you send in a copy of your identification with your mail-in voter registration application, it may not be returned to you.

 You only need to register to vote once.
 You do not need to register to vote each time you renew your license.

 You may vote by absentee ballot if you:

 - will be absent from your city or town on election day, and/or

 - have a physical disability that prevents your voting at the polling place, and/or

 - cannot vote at the polls due to religious beliefs.

 You must apply for an absentee ballot or request that the application and ballot be mailed to you.
 The deadline for applying for an absentee ballot is noon of the day before the election.
 You may apply during regular office hours or by mail.